 The disruption caused by the global pandemic has caused many healthcare workers to be pushed to the edge.
 It’s led to a wave of harmful stress in the form of overwhelm, fatigue and anxiety.

-We have also seen the introduction of more stringent requirements for wellbeing and employee programs.
-These add even more pressure for healthcare practice owners as they are held increasingly accountable for the physical and mental wellbeing of their teams.
+We have also seen the introduction of more stringent requirements for well-being and employee programs.
+These add even more pressure for healthcare practice owners as they are held increasingly accountable for their teams’ physical and well-being.
 The effects of burnout have been found to negatively impact job performance and cause more errors that can negatively affect patient outcomes.

 But it’s not just the knock-on effects of the pandemic that are causing these feelings.
 Dentists, doctors and clinicians have been working with high levels of burnout for years – way before the pandemic hit.
 Quotas, regulatory pressures, detailed record-keeping and increasingly public patient complaints that could erode professional reputations and fears of litigation have been a part of everyday life.

-It’s why many senior dentists are retiring early and younger dentists are migrating to private dentistry and it’s a situation that’s often described as a crisis.
+It’s why many senior dentists and clinicians are retiring early, and younger healthcare workers are migrating to private clinics.
+It’s a situation that’s often described as a crisis.

 Medscape has put together a report that shows just how much of an impact the pandemic has had.
-Read the full report here.
+Could you read the full report here?.

-Another important healtcare trend is the wellbeing of employees that work in the healthcare sector.
+Another important healthcare trend is the well-being of employees that work in the healthcare sector.

 The pressure is not only felt by physicians but also by nurses (who often don’t get paid overtime) and support or clerical staff too, who can spend 12-14 hours a day at work – often working through their breaks.

-If employees aren’t looking after themselves emotionally and physically, they’re not able to provide the right levels of care for others either.
+If employees aren’t looking after themselves emotionally and physically, they cannot provide the proper levels of care for others either.
 This can also increase dissatisfaction amongst patients who quickly become frustrated by long wait times or poor communication.

-In many cases, employees have to work long hours or face being understaffed.
+In many cases, employees have to work long hours, or clinics face being understaffed.
 This pressure can lead to employees feeling resentful toward their jobs and employers, leading to higher rates of absenteeism, low morale and high turnover rates.
-But many providers are still reluctant to talk about these issues and the problem is that by not talking about it, they avoid finding out what their staff are really thinking – and this leads to even more problems.
+But many providers are still reluctant to talk about these issues, and the problem is that by not talking about it, they avoid finding out what their staff are really thinking – and this leads to even more problems.

-Helping your team to consistently deliver the best possible patient experience and care is one of the biggest parts of a healthcare business owners job.
+Helping your team consistently deliver the best possible patient experience and care is one of the biggest parts of a clinic owner’s job.
 But it’s really important that you look after yourself so you can be there for them too.